agentrickard/domain/README.txt

       scheme: https://
       weight: 0
       is_default: 0

   'drush generate-domains BASE_DOMAIN --count=15'
-    Autogenerate a set of domains for testing.
+    Auto-generate a set of domains for testing.
 Aliased to 'drush gend'.
 Will use the provided BASE_DOMAIN as the primary domain, defaulting to 'example.com'.

     This command creates domains in the format *.BASE_DOMAIN.
 The BASE_DOMAIN must be properly formed.
 By default, the command will create 15 new domains, but you may specify the number using --count=X.

     The domains created are the words one through ten (1-10), foo, bar, baz, and the non-matching domain 'myBASE_DOMAIN', which is used for cookie testing.
     Site names are simple uppercase versions of the 3rd-level domain element.
     All domains are set to use http:// and are set as valid.
 Weighting is auto-incremented by creation order.

     Creating more than 15 domains will begin incrementing domains with numeric 3rd-level elements, such as 20.BASE_DOMAIN.

-    The purpose of this command is to help me in UX testing, since many aspects of the user interface must change to accomodate large numbers of domains.
+    The purpose of this command is to help me in UX testing, since many aspects of the user interface must change to accommodate large numbers of domains.
     The defaults are optimized for my development environment, and will not be altered.

     Sample command:

       drush gend example.com --count=20

   'drush domain-delete DOMAIN|DOMAIN_ID'
     Deletes a domain record, unless it is set as the primary domain.
     You may pass either the domain string (e.g. example.com) or the domain_id as an argument.

     Sample command:

       drush domain-delete 3
       drush domain-delete three.example.com

   'drush domain-test DOMAIN|DOMAIN_ID'
-    Checks for a valid HTTP response from the sepcified domain.
+    Checks for a valid HTTP response from the specified domain.
 This test is used when trying to set default domains, since the default domain must always resolve.

     If you do not pass a domain string or domain_id, all domains will be tested.
 Note that if you run Drupal in a subdirectory, you must pass a --uri value with this command.

     Sample command:

       drush domain-test 3